Hammms/OSAI/README.md

 This project was made to train and test my skills with web-based programming as well as AI-based programming.

-OSAI is built using flask to support the website infrastructure How the Algorithm will be built is still a work in progress i am expecting to scikit learn and other python packages such as tensorflow.
+OSAI is built using flask to support the website infrastructure How the Algorithm will be built is still a work in progress i am expecting to usee scikit learn and other python packages such as tensorflow.

 Currently completed: